darthvardaan/Doori/README.md

 __Doori__ aims to create a real-time social distance monitoring software so that administrators can use them to locate breach of bio-bubbles.
 It uses OpenCV library and YOLO v3 for real-time human detection.

 ![Output Gif](https://github.com/darthvardaan/Doori/blob/main/mylib/videos/output.gif)

+# __ This is a Group Project done by Vardaan Vishnu, Shikhar Vashisth, Prantik Bhattacharjee and Prashant Chauhan for Project Exhibition II Winter Semester 2020-21. __